singh-man/books/crackingTheCoding/16_moderate.md

 27	String  encodeToString(Element root) {
 28		StringBuilder sb =  new StringBuilder();
 29		encode(root,  sb);
-30		return s b.toString();
+30		return sb.toString();
 31	}
 ```
-Observe in line 17, the use ofthe very simple encode method for a string.
+Observe in line 17, the use of the very simple encode method for a string.
 This is somewhat unnecessary; all it does is insert the string and a space following it.
 However, using this method is a nice touch as it ensures that every element will be inserted with a space surrounding it.
 Otherwise, it might be easy to break the encoding by forgetting to append the empty string.

 **16.13   Bisect Squares:** Given two squares on a two-dimensional plane, find a line that would cut these two squares in half.
 Assume that the top and the bottom sides of the square run parallel to the x-axis.

-pg 182

 SOLUTION